• Skip to primary navigation

 Instructions

-• Heat a non-stick skillet with a half teaspoon of organic canola oil or a spray of oil.
+• Heat a non-stick skillet with a half teaspoon of oil.

 • Put the vegan hot dogs in the skillet and brown them evenly, turning occasionally, for a few minutes until they are fully warmed.
 Remove from skillet and set aside.